mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ## Extensibility
 Developers can also extend this framework about new step types in a very easy way.
-Every step type need to provide a model for step specific parameters and handling type, which inherits from abstract class StepBase<TParam> and that’s it.
-The framework ensures that the step functionality will be called and fill the specific param model with data from workflow definition json.
+Every step type need to provide a model for step specific parameters and step type, which inherits from abstract class `StepBase<TParam>` and that’s it.
+The framework ensures that particular step type is instantiated, specific parameters model is injected and the concrete step functionality is called.

-Specific param model:
+Step specific parameters model:

 ```
 public class SendMailParam